Top 10 Things You Need to Know About Bankruptcy

 Most Debt Consolidation programs in Las Vegas require you to begin payments even before there is any agreement with your creditors.
 Most of the first payments go to pay the Debt Consolidation Program fees, so your creditors are still not getting paid.
 Some creditors go years without payment or agreement, and therefore, may take legal action against you.

-Before you enter into a Debt Consolidation Program, here is some information about Bankruptcy that you should consider.
+Before you enter into a Debt Consolidation Program, here is some information about Bankruptcy in Las Vegas that you should consider.

 Your Creditors must stop all collection activity immediately upon the filing of your Bankruptcy case.
 A legally enforceable “stay” is triggered when you file for Bankruptcy.
 The Bankruptcy Stay STOPS: